PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 Today's independent study material focuses on how you as a data professional can identify, and mitigate bias in a dataset by deploying individual fairness methods; 'Fairness Through Awareness' and 'Fairness Through Unawareness'.
 In addition, you will will be introduced to the concept of group fairness, and its corresponding metrics, which include, but are not limited to: equalized odds, equal selection parity, and demographic parity.

-You are expected to create a markdown file called ```ResponsibleAIIndividualGroupFairness.md``` in your ```ResponsibleAI``` folder in your Github repos.
-In this file, please answer the questions that pop-up (:pencil:) as you navigate the content below.
-Further the module Responsible AI introduces quite a bit of new terminology.
-Please make sure to take notes and reflect on the new terms/concepts/debates that you encounter (:bell:).

 ## Learning objectives

-1. Define the terms 'individual fairness', 'group fairness', 'sample', and 'population'.
+- [ ] Define the terms 'individual fairness', 'group fairness', 'social construct', 'sample', and 'population'.
-2. Explain the difference between 'Fairness Through Awareness, and 'Fairness Through Unawareness'.
+- [ ] Explain the difference between 'Fairness Through Awareness, and 'Fairness Through Unawareness'.
-3. Compare, and contrast two philosophical 'worldviews': WAE, and WYSIWIG.
+- [ ] Compare, and contrast two philosophical 'worldviews': WAE, and WYSIWIG.
-4. Compare, and contrast three notions of group fairness in AI: 'interdependence', 'sufficiency', and 'separation'.
+- [ ] Compare, and contrast three notions of group fairness in AI: 'interdependence', 'sufficiency', and 'separation'.
-5. Explain how individual fairness and group fairness can conflict with each other.
+- [ ] Explain how individual fairness and group fairness can conflict with each other.

 __Table of contents__
 1. Introduction: 2 hours
 2. Workshop(s): 6 hours

+## Homework exercises

+For the DataLab preparation (Week 1, Friday), you are expected fill in a Microsoft Teams Form called ```DataLab Preparation 2```:

+<iframe width="1280px" height="960px" src="https://forms.office.com/e/mC96HqGXbM?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

+In this file, please answer the questions that pop-up (:pencil:) as you navigate the content below.
+Further the module Responsible AI introduces quite a bit of new terminology.
+Please make sure to take notes and reflect on the new terms/concepts/debates that you encounter (:bell:).

 ## Questions or issues?